Feistel Ciphers

 Feistel Cipher

-Feistel (IBM engineer ~1960/70) provided a pragmatic description of an SPN in order to allow a practical implementation.
+Feistel (IBM engineer ~1960/70) provided a pragmatic description of a SPN in order to allow a practical implementation.
+Its design is the foundation of almost every modern symmetric block cipher.

 A plaintext block is divided into two halves L0